Central Bureau of Investigation: Corruption

 has been revealed in information obtained under the RTI Act, and RTI activist Krishnanand Tripathi has alleged harassment from the CBI to save itself from exposure via RTI.
-The states that have withdrawn consent to the CBI have accused the CBI of being a tool used by the Union Government to unfairly target parties ideologically rivaling them.
+The states that have withdrawn consent to the CBI have accused the CBI of being a tool used by the Central Government to unfairly target parties ideologically rivaling them.

 Political interference

 Normally, cases assigned to the CBI are sensitive and of national importance.
 It is standard practice for state police departments to register cases under its jurisdiction; if necessary, the central government may transfer a case to the CBI.
 The agency has been criticised for its mishandling of several scams.
 It has also been criticized for dragging its feet investigating prominent politicians, such as P. V. Narasimha Rao, J. Jayalalithaa, Lalu Prasad Yadav, Mayawati and Mulayam Singh Yadav; this tactic leads to their acquittal or non-prosecution.

 Bofors scandal

 In January 2006 it was discovered that the CBI had quietly unfrozen bank accounts belonging to Italian businessman Ottavio Quattrocchi, one of those accused in the 1986 Bofors scandal which tainted the government of Rajiv Gandhi.
 The CBI was responsible for the inquiry into the Bofors case.
 Associates of then-prime minister Rajiv Gandhi were linked to alleged payoffs made during the mid-1980s by Swedish arms firm AB Bofors, with US millionin kickbacks moved from Britain and Panama to secret Swiss banks.
 The 410 howitzers purchased in the US million arms sale were reported to be inferior to those offered by a French competitor.

 The CBI, which unfroze ₹21 crore in a London bank in accounts held by Bofors, accused Quattrocchi and his wife Maria in 2006 but facilitated his travel by asking Interpol to take him off its wanted list on 29 April 2009.

 After communications from the CBI, Interpol withdrew the Interpol notice on Quattrocchi.